Differential Brauer Monoids: Brauer Monoids

 An interesting special case occurs when $BM(R^D)=1$.
-Then Theorem \ref{unitsinduced} implies that $BM^\text{diff}(R)$ has no units, and in particular no torsion elements, in contrast with the situation of the Brauer group of $R$, which is torsion \cite[Corollary 11.2.5, p.
+Then Theorem \ref{unitsinduced} implies that $BM^\text{diff}(R)$ has no units except $1$, and in particular no torsion elements, in contrast with the situation of the Brauer group of $R$, which is torsion \cite[Corollary 11.2.5, p.
 417]{f}.
-Thus any non-trivial element of $BM^\text{diff}(R)$ generates a cyclic submonoid of infinite order.
+When $BM^\text{diff}(R)$ has no units except $1$, every non-trivial element of $BM^\text{diff}(R)$ generates a cyclic submonoid of infinite order.
 In particular, if $BM^\text{diff}(R)$ is not trivial, it is infinite.

-When $BM^\text{diff}(R)$ has no units except 1, the monoid surjection $BM^\text{diff}(R) \to BM(R)$ can't split.
+When $BM^\text{diff}(R)$ has no units except 1, and $BM(R)$ is non--trivial, the monoid surjection $BM^\text{diff}(R) \to BM(R)$ can't split since by Proposition \ref{Brauermonoid} $BM(R)$ is a group.
 This implies that the existence of differential structures on Azumaya algebras can't be made canonical.

 We also have the following consequences of Theorem \ref{monoidkernel}, Theorem \ref{unitsinduced}, Corollary \ref{MBMtrivial}, and Corollary \ref{trivialBM}: